Here is Henri sitting on the couch in our hotel room. He seems to prefer the couch to the floor when it comes to practicing sitting up.

 I will leave you with a picture of Henri having a little tummy time at the roof top pool.

-Tummy Time Post Swim, a photo by mdelagrange on Flickr.
+Henri and Maxime a video by mdelagrange on Flickr.